Invariance Through Latent Alignment: Experiments

-This section studies the impact of test-time adaptation on DMControl performance.
-We begin by pretraining soft actor-critic (SAC)~\citep{sacapps}, SVEA, and DrQ-v2 in a non-distracting training-time environment.
-After training, we evaluate the learned policies on test environments with distractions of various intensities.
-This evaluation is zero-shot, i.e., there is no additional training in the test environment.

-Table~\ref{table:baseline-adaptation} presents the results for the different DistractingCS domains in the presence of background distractions with an intensity level of $1.0$.
-Specifically, we compare the test-time performance of SAC, SVEA, and DrQ-v2 in each domain with the episode rewards that we achieve when using our \iti algorithm to adapt the encoder.
+Table~\ref{table:baseline-adaptation} presents the results for the different distracting control suite domains in the presence of background distractions with an intensity level of $1.0$.
+Specifically, we compare the test-time performance of SAC, SVEA, and DrQ-v2 in each domain with the episode rewards that we achieve when using \ac{ILA} to adapt the encoder.
 The baseline algorithms employ image augmentation, which provides some robustness to variations at test time.
-Even then, however, we find that \iti adaptation improves the test-time generalization of all three baseline policies in most domains, often resulting in significant performance gains.
-In cases where \iti does not improve performance, the resulting reward is comparable to the baseline policy, i.e., \iti does not result in a performance degradation.
+Even then, however, we find that \ac{ILA} improves the test-time generalization of all three baseline policies in most domains, often resulting in significant performance gains.
+In cases where \ac{ILA} does not improve performance, the resulting reward is comparable to the baseline policy, i.e., \ac{ILA} does not result in a performance degradation.

-Figure~\ref{fig:intensity-vs-reward} visualizes the performance of the different methods, averaged over the set of DistractingCS domains, as a function of the intensity of the distractions.
+Figure~\ref{fig:intensity-vs-reward} visualizes the performance of the different methods, averaged over the set of distracting control suite domains, as a function of the intensity of the distractions.
 Since the baseline methods are trained with image augmentation, they do exhibit some robustness to distraction.
 However, we see this robustness rapidly diminishes as the distraction intensity increases.
 In particular, large changes to camera pose or the image background proved challenging for standard augmentation procedures.
-Comparatively, \iti makes it much smoother and slower degradation of performance.
+Comparatively, \ac{ILA} makes it much smoother and slower degradation of performance.
 This supports our hypothesis that adaptation powered by unsupervised learning can significantly widen the generalization abilities of learning algorithms.